sampsyo/cs6120/content/blog/2019-10-23-loop-unrolling-with-bril.md

 ## Project Report 2: Loop Unrolling with Bril

 One key idea behind compiler optimization is to exploit the parallelism within a program.
 The most straightforward method is by optimizing loops.
 There exist many loop optimization techniques, including loop unrolling, reordering, tiling, pipelining, etc. Each technique can bring different effects to the given program.
 In this project, we focus on finding the pros and cons brought by loop unrolling with [Bril](https://github.com/sampsyo/bril) programs.
 We implement two methods for unrolling, which are static analysis and dynamic profiling, respectively.
+The source code can be found [here](https://github.com/seanlatias/bril/tree/arrays).

 ### Methodology